Chart Color Schemes

 Mona Vale - Warriewood (North) hosts a notably older demographic compared to the national average

-The median age in Mona Vale - Warriewood (North) is 45 years, which is significantly higher than Greater Sydney's average of 37 years.
-This is also considerably older than Australia's median age of 38 years.
-Compared to Greater Sydney, Mona Vale - Warriewood (North) has a higher percentage of residents aged 75-84, at 9.6%, but fewer residents aged 25-34, at 8%.
-According to the 2021 Census, the population aged 15-24 increased from 11.1% to 13.5%, while the 35-44 age group declined from 11.6% to 10.2% and the 5-14 age group dropped from 13.0% to 11.8%.
-By 2041, demographic projections indicate that the 85+ age group will grow by 107%, reaching 1,283 people from 619.
-Notably, the combined 65+ age groups will account for 93% of total population growth, reflecting the area's aging demographic profile.
+The median age in Mona Vale - Warriewood (North) is 45 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Sydney, Mona Vale - Warriewood (North) has a higher proportion of residents aged 75-84 years (9.6%) but fewer residents aged 25-34 years (8.0%).
+According to the 2021 Census, the population aged 15-24 years has increased from 11.1% to 13.5%, while the 35-44 age group has decreased from 11.6% to 10.2%.
+The 5-14 age group has also declined, from 13.0% to 11.8%.
+By 2041, demographic projections indicate significant shifts in Mona Vale - Warriewood (North)'s age structure.
+Notably, the 85+ age group is projected to grow by 107%, reaching 1,283 people from 619.
+The combined 65+ age groups will account for 93% of total population growth, reflecting the area's aging demographic profile.
 In contrast, both the 25-34 and 0-4 age groups are projected to decrease in number.